openhab/openhab-addons/bundles/org.openhab.voice.rustpotterks/README.md

 After installing, you will be able to access the service options through the openHAB configuration page in UI (**Settings / Other Services - Rustpotter Keyword Spotter**) to edit them:

 * **Threshold** - Configures the detector threshold, is the min score (in range 0. to 1.) that some wake word template should obtain to trigger a detection.
 Defaults to 0.5.
-* **Averaged Threshold** - Configures the detector averaged threshold, is the min score (in range 0. to 1.) that the averaged wake word template should obtain to allow to continue with the detection.
-This way it can prevent to run the comparison of the current frame against each of the wake word templates.
-If set to 0. this functionality is disabled.
+* **Averaged Threshold** - Configures the detector averaged threshold, is the min score (in range 0. to 1.) that the audio should obtain against a combination of the wake word templates, the detection will be aborted if this is not the case.
+This way it can prevent to run the comparison of the current frame against each of the wake word templates which saves cpu.
+If set to 0 this functionality is disabled.
 * **Eager mode** - Enables eager mode.
 End detection as soon as a result is over the score, instead of waiting to see if the next frame has a higher score.
 * **Noise Detection Mode** - Use build-in noise detection to reduce computation on absence of noise.
 Configures the difficulty to consider a frame as noise (the required noise level).
 * **Noise Detection Sensitivity** - Noise/silence ratio in the last second to consider noise is detected.
 Defaults to 0.5.